pmfarley/SNO-AzureStackHCI/README.md

 ## **STEP 6.
 CREATE VOLUMES WITH POWERSHELL.**

-Run this command from PowerShell:
+Run this `New-Volume` command to create a volume from PowerShell:
    ```bash
    New-Volume -FriendlyName "S2D on AZSHCI-cluster" -Size 1TB -ProvisioningType Thin
    ```